 If you need to verify a dime's size yourself, here are your options:

 Take a precise ruler or caliper.
 Digital calipers are ideal — they can measure to the hundredth of a millimeter.
 Place the dime between the jaws and measure across the center.
-Which means you should get 17.
-91 mm.
+You should get 17.91 mm.

 Use a coin gauge tool.
-These are specialized devices sold to collectors and retailers.
+But these are specialized devices sold to collectors and retailers.
 They have slots cut to exact dimensions for different U.S. coins.

 Compare it to known standards.
-If you have a collection of verified coins, you can use them as references.
+In practice, if you have a collection of verified coins, you can use them as references.
 A dime should fit in the slot designed for it.

 When Precision Really Matters